mulle-c/mulle-buffer/dox/API_BUFFER.md

 ## Buffer Modes and States

-Designation     | Description
+Term            | Description
 ----------------|-----------------------------
-`inflexable`    | a buffer that does not grow `static_bytes`  | storage is on the stack or in .bss / .data segement `flushable`     | buffer contents can be "flushed" out to a consumer, freeing it up to hold more contents.
-This goes hand in hand with being inflexable
+`inflexable`    | a buffer that does not grow
+`static`        | storage is on the stack or in .bss / .data segement `flushable`     | buffer contents can be "flushed" out to a consumer, freeing it up to hold more contents.
+This goes hand in hand with being inflexable.
-`overflown`     | the inflexable buffer had to truncate content
+`overflown`     | the inflexable buffer had to truncate content, or a buffer read couldn't be done.

 ## Examples